 My research focuses on the spectral properties of ices and minerals throughout the solar system.
 I have been involved with several major discoveries from ground-based telescopes, orbiting satellites and landed rovers.
 Some of the most cited works are noted here.
 A full list of publications is available on a separate page.

-Mars Reconnaissance Orbiter – MARCI/CTX cameras science team.
+Mars Reconnaissance Orbiter – MARCI/CTX cameras and CRISM science teams.

 Mars Exploration Rover Mission Science Team – Mission Completed 2019.